zmknox/draft-cards/README.md

 ## Local Development

-You'll need Node.js 14 or newer.
-YOu can install dependencies with `yarn`, and start the application with `yarn start`.
+You'll need Node.js 12 or newer.
+You can install dependencies with `yarn`, and start the application with `yarn start`.

 To build a production ready version of this app, run `yarn build`.